-During 2007, the Laboratory used approximately 1.15 million gallons of groundwater per day to meet potable water needs and heating and cooling requirements.
+During 2006, the Laboratory used approximately 1.3 million gallons of groundwater per day to meet potable water needs and heating and cooling requirements.
 Approximately 75 percent of the water pumped from BNL supply wells is returned to the aquifer through on-site recharge basins and permitted discharges to the Peconic River.
-Under normal hydrologic conditions, most of the water discharged to the river recharges to the Upper Glacial aquifer before leaving the site.
+Under normal hydrologic conditions, most of the water discharged to the river recharges to the Upper Glacial aquifer before leaving the BNL site.
 Human consumption, evaporation (cooling tower and wind losses), and sewer line losses account for the remaining 25 percent.
-An additional 3.4 million gallons of groundwater were pumped each day from remediation wells.
-This water is treated to remove contaminants and is then returned to the aquifer by way of recharge basins or injection wells.
+An additional 4.9 million gallons of groundwater are pumped each day from remediation wells for treatment and then returned to the aquifer by way of recharge basins.